Which Garmin Watch to Buy in 2026: 13 Models Compared

 Instinct 3 AMOLED vs Fenix 8 47mm

-Pick the Instinct 3 AMOLED if: You want rugged build + multi-band GPS at less than half the Fenix price and do not need offline maps.
+Pick the Instinct 3 AMOLED if: You want rugged build + multi-band GPS at about a third of the Fenix price and do not need offline maps.

 Pick the Fenix 8 if: You need full TopoActive offline maps, dive features, or a sapphire-titanium build.